solutionstack/Linda/README.md

 //that simple
 //so if i wanted to change the address on each column in the DB table (since all columns where returned), i'lll simply
-//set the new values on each row model foreach($rows as $rows)$rows->address = "New Address to Set";
+//set the new values on each row model (see note on primary keys below) foreach($rows as $rows)$rows->address = "New Address to Set";

 //when setting column values on a row model, its initially set only in Memory, you commit back into the table by using the save